Władysław Odonic

 Władysław Odonic, nicknamed Plwacz or the Spitter, (c.
 1190 – 5 June 1239) was a duke of Kalisz 1207–1217, duke of Poznań 1216–1217, ruler of Ujście in 1223, ruler of Nakło from 1225, and duke of all Greater Poland 1229–1234; from 1234 until his death he was ruler over only the north and east of the Warta river (some historians believed that shortly before his death, he lost Ujście and Nakło).

-He was a son of Duke Odon of Kalisz by his wife Viacheslava, daughter of Prince Yaroslav Osmomysl of Halych.
+He was the son of Duke Odon of Kalisz by his wife Viacheslava, daughter of Prince Yaroslav Osmomysl of Halych.
 Władysław was probably named after either his paternal uncle Władysław III Spindleshanks or his ancestor Władysław I Herman.

 The nickname "Plwacz" (the Spitter) was already given to him in the 13th century chronicles.
 It is unknown if he received that nickname because of a disease that affected his throat or because he had bad manners.
 Another nickname used in the contemporary sources was "Odonic", a corruption of his patronymic Odowic ("son of Odon"); it is also unknown why the sources persisted in using the erroneous form instead of the correct one.